GPGN-268/GPGN268-CORE/assignments/FP02-project-repo.md

 # Final project collaboration instructions

 ### 1. Create a project repository
-- Chose a team leader to create a new private repository for your project _within the GPGN268 organization_ (can transfer to personal accounts later if desired).
-Go to (https://github.com/orgs/GPGN-268/repositories) and click the big green “New repository” button.
+- Choose a team leader to create a new private repository for your project _within the GPGN268 organization_ (can transfer to personal accounts later if desired).
+Go to https://github.com/orgs/GPGN-268/repositories  and click the big green “New repository” button.
-	- Use the prefix "SP2024-FPXX-", where "XX" is your group number (check it [here](https://docs.google.com/spreadsheets/d/1ucKjAmJEu4V3bwu5GuARyt5olO09e5xS_pTVfBl5xrc/edit#gid=1722963736)), followed by a descriptive name, for example:
+	- Use the prefix "SP2024-FPXX-", where "XX" is your group number (check it [here](https://docs.google.com/spreadsheets/d/17egBlSwSOq9Zpv1Pwp06JOxN2iG3KfPh2gx_fRcjfus/edit#gid=1302978402)), followed by a descriptive name, for example:

 		``SP2024-FP01-mars-seismo``